keroserene/snowflake/README.md

 ```

-#### Building a Snowflake
+#### Building

+This describes how to build the in-browser snowflake.
+For the client, see Usage,
+above.

-This will only work if there are any browser snowflakes running at all.
+The client will only work if there are browser snowflakes available.
-To run your own, first make sure coffeescript is installed.
+To run your own:
-Then, build with:

 ```
 cd proxy/